-Summer may be fading fast, but the sun isn't going anywhere.
+This summer, if you're heading to the beach make sure that you take precautions.
 People heading to the beach this August should take precautions.
 With 3.5 million new cases of skin cancer diagnosed annually, beach goers need to take sun protection more seriously than ever.
 More than 90 percent of all skin cancers are associated with sun exposure.

 "The intensity of sun exposure for beach goers is certainly elevated.
 Both water and sand can reflect up to 80 percent of the sun's rays, adding to your overall exposure," said Perry Robins, MD, President of The Skin Cancer Foundation.
 "However, beach and pool activities can be enjoyed safely as long as people take some extra precautions."